 On average 1200 native trees per hectare will be planted to start the restoration process.
-From the 10.4 million hectares of the Corridor Zone an area of 2 million hectares is estimated to be restored.
-The outcome will result in a reforestation project of 2.4 billion trees, making it the world largest reforestation project on the planet!
+From the 10.4 million hectares of the Corridor Zone an area of 2 million hectares (estimates) is to be restored.
+BJF will use 4 different ecological restoration techniques.
+The outcome will result in a reforestation / ecological restoration project of over 2.4 billion trees!
+Making it one the world largest reforestation project for indigenous trees on the planet!

 PARTNERSHIP FOR THE GOALS

 Without our partners, both technical and sponsor, there would be no Black Jaguar Foundation and therefore no Araguaia Biodiversity Corridor.
 Our partners are located all around the world and we ask everyone with the same driven energy to get involved.
 We work together with countries, governments, companies, NGOs and other authorities.
 To implement the Araguaia Biodiversity Corridor we connect with the different stakeholders in the region, creating a multi-stakeholder network and promoting cooperatives.

 The BJF actively contributes to all other SDGs.
 The UN SDGs are all interrelated and are not ‘stand alone’ goals.
 We support these goals targeting socio-economic problems, climate change and biodiversity loss in different ways through our tasks and goals.

 Download our full report on the BJF’s contribution to the 17 UN SDGs below.